-The strict and massive Liebherr logo is a symbol of inviolability, fundamental approach, and confidence in the quality of their work.
-The task of the emblem is to evoke associations with the reliable and durable equipment of the company.
+The strict, massive Liebherr logo is a symbol of inviolability, a fundamental approach, and confidence in the quality of their work.
+The emblem’s task is to evoke associations with the company’s reliable, durable equipment.

 Meaning and History

-The logo of a manufacturer of equipment from Germany did not immediately gain wide recognition.
-The company first had to work hard, increasing the quality of products because it is with it that this heavy, heavy, and bulky sign is associated.
-Since 1949, the German brand only had one emblem in two versions.
+The logo of a German equipment manufacturer did not immediately gain widespread recognition.
+The company first had to work hard to improve the quality of its products because this heavy, heavy, bulky sign is associated with them.
+Since 1949, the German brand has had only one emblem in two versions.
 They appeared sequentially, one after another, as a result of the redesign.
 This symbol, like the cars it decorates, is known to consumers in many countries of the world.

 What is Liebherr?

 Liebherr is a conglomerate consisting of manufacturers of heavy-duty vehicles and household appliances.
 It was founded in Germany in 1949, but its headquarters are located in Switzerland.
-Initially, the company produced only tower cranes and later began to manufacture aircraft parts, refrigerators, freezers, food processing equipment, trucks, drilling rigs, excavators, and much more.
+Initially, the company produced only tower cranes and later began manufacturing aircraft parts, refrigerators, freezers, food-processing equipment, trucks, drilling rigs, excavators, and more.

 Old logo